Frequently asked questions about RAGBRAI…

-No. Duplicate entries will automatically disqualify you and your group from the drawing.
+No. Duplicate week-long rider entries will automatically disqualify you and your group from the drawing.

 2. Can I ride for just a couple of days instead of the full week?

 Yes.
 To do this, you would enter for a one-day wristband for the day or days you would like to ride.
 Day wristbands may be purchased for $25 per day.
 You can register online until June 1st.
 Day wristbands are not subject to the lottery.
-After June 1st, they can be purchased on the ride, based on availability.
+After June 1st, non-rider and day wristbands can be purchased on the ride, based on availability.

 3. How do I know if I have been drawn in the computer lottery?

 On May 1, you can go to the RAGBRAI Web page at www.ragbrai.com and view the Lottery Results.
 You will also be sent an automatic email with your wristband number after May 1st if you registered online.